 The letter below will be mailed one month prior to installation of your automated metering device.

-If your water meter needs to be changed as part of this system upgrade, you will receive this letter about 14 days prior to installation.
+If your water meter needs to be changed as part of this system upgrade, you will receive the letter below about 14 days prior to installation.
+This letter asks you to make an appointment with CCI, Inc. You can call the number listed in the letter or go to the CCI, Inc. website (www.rwa.contractcallers.com) and click on "Live Chat" to make an appointment.

 If you do not call our installer to make an appointment, you will receive a final notice from the RWA.